vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 - _signal.h_: defines signals as enumerated constants, which are used as state machine triggers.
 - _event.h_: defines events types, which are derived from RKH framework types.
 - _priority.h_: defines active object priorities as enumerated constants.
-- _blinky.h/.cpp_: specifies and implements the Blinky active object.
+- _blinky.h/.cpp_: specifies and implements respectively the Blinky active object.
 Please correlate this implementation with the state diagram shown above.
 - _main.cpp_: contains the `main()` function, which initializes both BSP and Blinky active object, then executes the RKH framework in order to orchestrates this reactive application.
 - _rkhcfg.h_: adapts and configures RKH in compile-time.
 - _CMakeLists.txt_: to make the executable